Islam-19984/Lastyear_capstone/greenguard-mvp/README.md

-GreenGuard is an AI-powered browser extension that detects, analyzes, and verifies corporate environmental claims in real-time.  it empowers consumers to make informed sustainable choices by identifying greenwashing tactics and providing verified environmental information at the point of decision-making.
+GreenGuard is an AI-powered browser extension that detects by analyzes, and verifies corporate environmental claims in real-time.  it empowers consumers to make informed sustainable choices by identifying greenwashing tactics and providing verified environmental information at the point of decision-making.

 Key Features
 AI-Powered Detection uses Advanced NLP algorithms detect environmental claims and assess greenwashing risk, Real-Time Analysis Instant processing of web content as users browse, Claim Verification Cross-references claims with multiple environmental data sources, Community Platform User-driven reporting and verification system, Live Analytics Real-time statistics tracking user engagement and system performance, Educational Content: Comprehensive resources about greenwashing tactics and sustainability,